chbrown/compliance/septm/1_hazing.md

 Hazing Prevention

 1. Hazing can include:

-    Endangerment of mental health
+  - [ ] Endangerment of mental health
-    Endangerment of safety
+  - [ ] Endangerment of safety
-    Endangerment of physical health
+  - [ ] Endangerment of physical health
-    ✓ All of the above
+  - [x] All of the above

 2. As a result of a hazing incident, who may face consequences?

-    Individuals accused of hazing another member
+  - [ ] Individuals accused of hazing another member
-    Individuals who were hazed and have not come forward The organization in which those accused of hazing are members ✓ All of the above
+  - [ ] Individuals who were hazed and have not come forward
+  - [ ] The organization in which those accused of hazing are members
+  - [x] All of the above

 3. The University of Texas at Austin will only initiate disciplinary action in response to hazing incidents if it:

-    Takes place during official functions of the University.
+  - [ ] Takes place during official functions of the University.
-    Involves a registered student organization registered with Student Activities.
+  - [ ] Involves a registered student organization registered with Student Activities.
-    Is substantially connected to the interests of the University regardless of the location in which they occur, on or off campus.
+  - [ ] Is substantially connected to the interests of the University regardless of the location in which they occur, on or off campus.
-    Involves any student organization, whether or not it is registered with Student Activities, whose members are primarily UT - Austin students.
+  - [ ] Involves any student organization, whether or not it is registered with Student Activities, whose members are primarily UT - Austin students.
-    ✓ 1, 3, and 4
+  - [x] 1, 3, and 4

 4. Under Texas state law, having given consent to be hazed is a defense to prosecution.

-    True
+  - [ ] True
-    ✓ False
+  - [x] False

 5. Which of the following strategies should a student organization adopt to address hazing?

-    Condone activities as long as no one gets hurt Explore alternatives for your organization to create unity Remove members who do not support the culture of the organization Promote academic excellence among the membership
+  - [ ] Condone activities as long as no one gets hurt
+  - [ ] Explore alternatives for your organization to create unity
+  - [ ] Remove members who do not support the culture of the organization
+  - [ ] Promote academic excellence among the membership
-    ✓ 2 and 4
+  - [x] 2 and 4